 If you want to learn how to do something well, it’s usually helpful to look at others who are doing that same thing very well and emulate their behavior.
 In this blog, we will look at creating wealth, one measure of business success.
 We will likely identify some trends in what some of the most ‘successful’ people are doing to create wealth.

 Who is Making the Most Money?

-What Can We Learn From These Entrepreneurs?
+What Can We Learn From Ownership?

 On the other hand, small business owners with less than one year’s experience were earning up to $75,000 per year in 2010- about double the national average for salary!
-Business owners with 10 or more years of experience are pocketing upwards of $105,000 per year - about double the average family income²!
-This is not to mention the various other benefits that come with owning a business in terms of time flexibility, tax benefits, and quality of life.
+Business owners with 10 or more years of experience are pocketing upwards of $105,000 per year - about double the average family income.
+This is not to mention the various other benefits that come with owning a business: time flexibility, tax benefits, etc.

 What If I Can't Afford to Buy a Business?

 Buying a business may seem out of reach for some people, but there are options available allowing the purchase of a business to be affordable.
-SBA loans (Small Business Administration loans) are business-acquisition specific loans that are guaranteed by the government.
+SBA loans (Small Business Administration loans) are business-acquisition-specific loans that are guaranteed by the government.
 These loans can cover up to 80% of the purchase price, generally up to a maximum of five million dollars.

 In addition to leveraging an SBA loan, business sellers often provide financing (negotiable) for a portion of the remaining purchase price.
 This means that businesses are actually more affordable than most people think since it is only required to provide 10-15% of the total purchase price upfront.
 What will happen is that if you successfully purchase the business, you will begin to pay off these debts from the company's cash generation.
 As you do so, you will begin to own more and more of the business.
 Remember, ownership is what creates wealth.